(214) 390-7947 (Overseas Callers)

 Is it safe to travel and volunteer in India?

-The areas of India in which our projects are located are relatively safe for foreign visitors.
-We advise you doing your own research ahead of time to become familiar with your destination.
+Our volunteer projects are located in relatively areas.
+We advise you to do your own research ahead of time to become familiar with your destination.

 What safety measures should I take?

-You should exercise caution and avoid going places alone, particularly at night and particularly if you are a woman.
-You should not carry large amounts of cash, or dress in a flashy or provocative manner.
+You should exercise caution and avoid going places alone, particularly at night and especially if you are a woman.
+You should not carry large amounts of cash or dress in a flashy or provocative manner.
 If you are shopping in a market and someone tries to attract you to their store nearby or a back alley to see their goods, just say no.

 What will happen if I get sick?